The Ultimate Guide to Serving Tea: Loose Leaf vs. Tea Bags

 100g of tea: Yields about 50 servings

-This means that with 50 grams of your favorite black tea, you can brew approximately 25 cups.
-This availability allows you to explore various flavors without rapid depletion.
+This means that with 50 grams of your favourite black tea, you can brew approximately 25 cups.
+This availability allows you to explore various flavours without rapid depletion.

 Herbal Teas (e.g., Dandelion, Nettle, Chamomile)